-Human Rights Law
+Human Rights I aw

 Course Code LAWF 3730 Section Number 01

 Instructor Dr Ruby Dhand

 Course is open to 2L or 3L Course is an elective

 Semester winter Credits 3

-Days and Times Friday at 10:00 Friday at 10:00 a.m. to 12:50 p.m.
+Days and Times Friday at 10:00 riday at 10:00 a.m. to 12:50 p.m.

-meets perspectiv es requirement yes meets writi eets writing requirement yes
+meets perspectiv es requirement yes meets writing requirement yes

-Assessment Method • 25% virtual presentation 75% research paper (4,500 to 5,500 words)
+Assessment Method • 5% virtual presentation 5% research paper (4,500 to 5,500 words)

-Materials are provided th rough N Moodle
+Materials · re provided through Moodle

-Calendar Description This course is a survey of national and provincial human rights laws and practice as distinct from the Charter of Rights and Freedoms, and an introduction to the main international and transnational human rights instruments and standards.
+Calendar Description and practice as an introduction This course is a survey of national and provincial human rights laws and practice as distinct from the Charter of Rights and Freedoms, and an introduction to the main international and transnational human rights instruments and standards.

 Other Information

-Immigration an d Refugee Law Course Code LAWF 3680 Section Number 01 Instructor Dr Ashley Barnes Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday at 2:30 to 5:30) p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 20% class participation20% presentation60% written assignmen nt (4,500 to 5,500 words) Materials Sharryn Aiken and Colin Grey, eds, Immigration and Refugee Law: Cases, Materials, and Commentary, 3rd edn (Toronto: Emond Montgomery, 2020).
-Any additional materials will be posted on Moodle.
-Calendar Description Students explore the basic principles, policies, and procedures governing immigration and refugee law.
-Topics include refugee law and status; selection and admission of immigrants; inadmissible and 16 non-removable classes; exceptions and the minister's permits; and appeals and judicial review in the Federal Court including Charter issues Other Information If there is one constant it is that people are always on the move.
-They come to Canada for any number of reasons: to visit or study, to seek new employment opportunities, and to flee violence or persecution at home, to name a few.
-Immigration and refugee law regulates the conditions under which such individuals are admitted to and can remain in Canada - a sovereign prerogative of every nation.
-With migration across borders at record levels around the world, there is no shortage of new pressures on, and challenges for, Canadian immigration law and policy.
-In this course, students will examine how the law is evolving to address many of these challenges.
-Class discussions and presentations will immerse students in debates surrounding such issues as temporary foreign workers, immigrant detention, and refugee resettlement.
-Students will also be asked to analyze recent legal developments in the preparation of their written assignment.
+Immigration an d Refugee Law

+Course Code LAWF 3680 Section Number 01

+Instructor Dr Ashley Barnes Dr Ashley Barnes

+Course is open to 2L or 3L Course is an elective

+Semester fall Credits 3

+Days and Times Tuesday at 2:30 to 5:30 p.m.

+meets perspectiv es requirement yes

+Assessment Method 20% class participation 20% presentation 60% written assignment (4,500 to 5,500 words)

+Materials Cases, Materials, and C Montgomery, 2020).
+Charryn Aiken and Colin Grey, eds, Immigration and Refugee Law: Cases, Materials, and Commentary, 3rd edn (Toronto: Emond

+Calendar Description governing immigration and status; selection at 16 non-removable clas cudents explore the basic principles, policies, and procedures overning immigration and refugee law.
+Topics include refugee law and status; selection and admission of immigrants; inadmissible and non-removable classes; exceptions and the minister's permits; and opeals and judicial review in the Federal Court including Charter

+Other Information come to Canada for an new employment opposed at home, to name a few conditions under which remain in Canada - a migration across borded no shortage of new presimmigration law and pothe law is evolving to a discussions and present surrounding such issued detention, and refugeed t it is that people are alw y number of reasons: to prtunities, and to flee vio w.
+Immigration and refu n such individuals are ad sovereign prerogative of ers at record levels aroun essures on, and challeng olicy.
+In this course, students datations will immerse students eresettlement.
+Students evelopments in the preparations visit or study, to seek plence or persecution gee law regulates the mitted to and can f every nation.
+With and the world, there is es for, Canadian dents will examine how hallenges.
+Class dents in debates workers, immigrant will also be asked to